UppaJung/personal-website-preview/content/posts/nametags/index.md

 ---

-I am grateful to [Haiting Chan](https://www.linkedin.com/in/haitingchan/) for helping evolve my outlook on gender inclusion for their suggestions, and [Amy J. Ko](https://faculty.washington.edu/ajko/) ([@amyjko@hci.social](https://hci.social/@amyjko)) for their past writings and their suggestions on this article's positioning.
+I am grateful to [Haiting Chan](https://www.linkedin.com/in/haitingchan/) for their lessons on gender inclusion and their early feedback on this article, and [Amy J. Ko](https://amyjko.phd/) ([@amyjko@hci.social](https://hci.social/@amyjko)) for their past writings and their suggestions on this article's positioning.

 {{< subscribe_snarky >}}